JustinOlive/reducible_space_model/README.md

 Step 5: prepare the files.

->.
+>a.
 Go into the sharepoint folder indicated in the handover document.

->.
+>b.
 Download the files to the reducible space folder.

->.
+>c.
 Do any data preparation that is necessary to fill out the building_properties, campus_properties, and inclusion_exclusion_register.

 Note: there are some guidelines in Cell #2 of the notebook which will be helpful in preparing the data.

 Step 6: testing phase.

->.
+>a.
 Import the data and run some tests.

->.
+>b.
 If there are any errors or other problems, you can raise an issue via the "Issues" button on the github page.

 >Note: You can look at the "Example" version for some tips on how to show various parts of the code: this is just an uncleaned version which has some of the test code left over from when I was running some checks.